PyChanyoung/Study/System Design/SystemDesign.md

 When distributing a workload across a set of servers, that workload might be spread unevenly.
 This can happen if your **sharding key** or your **hashing function** are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, thus creating a "hot spot".

+# Hashing

+## Hashing Function

+A function that takes in a specific data type(such as a string or an identifier) and outputs a number.
+Different inputs _may_ have the same output, but a good hashing function attempts to minimize those **hashing collisions** (which is equivalent to maximizing **uniformity**).

+## Consistent Hashing

+A type of hashing that minimizes the number of keys that need to be remapped when a hash table gets resized.
+It's often used by load balancers to distribute traffic to servers; it minimizes the number of requests that get forwarded to different servers when new servers are added or when existing servers are brought down.

+## Rendezvous Hashing

+A type of hashing also coined **highest ramdom weight** hashing.
+Allows for minimal re-distribution of mappings when a server goes down.

+## SHA

+Short for "Secure Hash Algorithms", the SHA is a collection of cryptographic hash functions used in the industry.
+These days, SHA-3 is a popular choice to use in a system.

 # MapReduce

 ## File System